raleel/cfi-srd/0008_Combat.md

 #### Bash

 The attacker deliberately bashes the opponent off balance.
 How far the defender totters back or sideward depends on the weapon being used.
 Shields knock an opponent back 5 feet per for every 3 points of damage rolled (prior to any subtractions due to armor, parries, and so forth), whereas bludgeoning weapons knock back 5 feet per for every 5 points.
 Bashing works only on creatures up to twice the attacker's SIZ.
-If the recipient is forced backward into an obstacle, then they must make a Hard Athletics or Acrobatics skill roll to avoid falling or tripping over.
+If the recipient is forced backward into an obstacle, then they must make an Acrobatics skill roll or Athletics roll at Hard difficulty to avoid falling or tripping over.

 #### Bleed